Travel More Sustainably

 The report ‘Eating Oil’ by Sustain found that for every calorie from a carrot flown in from South Africa, 66 calories of fuel had been used to transport it to the plate.
 So it’s important to consider not only how we travel ourselves, but also the carbon cost of the things we consume.

 Not every food you might want to eat is grown or made locally, but the growth of Farmers Markets and Veggiebox schemes means that a lot of food can now be sourced from local producers, thereby cutting out long-distance trips by HGV or by air freight.
-And even if nothing is available for you locally, you might want to ask your local retailer why they’re stocking Californian strawberries and New Zealand apples rather than their Scottish and English equivalents!
+And even if nothing is available for you locally, ask your local retailer why they’re stocking Californian strawberries and New Zealand apples rather than their Scottish and English equivalents!